danielerapati/2years-oncall/PITCHME.md

 thank you particularly to those ops, dev-ops and engineers who have been on-call for years and have kept our systems running with their work and dedication and sheer force of will.

-Thank you Olivier, Henrique, Gregory, Justin, Tom, Ozskar, Alexander, Piotr and Allan.
+Thank you Olivier, Henrique, Gregory, Justin, Tom, Antonio, Ozskar, Alexander, Piotr and Allan.

 ---